habitat-sh/habitat/www/source/blog/2019-02-06-introducing-the-install-hook.html.md

 ## New windows-service package running .NET Core

-To support the installation of .NET 4.x runtimes in an `install` hook where you are running the Habitat Supervisor as a Windows service using the [`windows-service`](https://github.com/habitat-sh/windows-service) package, we have migrated this package to run on .NET Core.
+To support the installation of .NET 4.x runtimes in an `install` hook where you are running the Chef Habitat Supervisor as a Windows service using the [`windows-service`](https://github.com/habitat-sh/windows-service) package, we have migrated this package to run on .NET Core.
 At the time it was initially written, .NET Core did not support Windows services.
 Running as a .NET 4 Full Framework application, .NET 4 runtimes cannot be updated while the service is running without requiring a reboot.
 Migrating to .NET Core allows .NET 4 runtime packages to install without this issue.

 In case you edit the service's configuration to adjust logging or debug settings, be aware that the logging configurations have been moved to `c:\hab\svc\windows-service\log4net.xml` and all other settings are now in `c:\hab\svc\windows-service\HabService.dll.config`.